Noman-10xe/AXI-DMA-Verification/README.md

 ## Testbench Architecture

 ### Overview
 The **testbench architecture** is designed to validate the functionality and performance of the AXI DMA IP comprehensively.
-The top-level module, `axi_dma_10xe_tb_top`, orchestrates all testbench components and interfaces.
+The top-level module, `axi_dma_tb_top`, orchestrates all testbench components and interfaces.

 ### Components
 1. **Interfaces**